ajhelmstetter/afrodyn/secapr/secapr.md

 ### filter vcf

-this will output a vcf we need to filter
+This will output a vcf we need to filter

-bcftools version 1.9 produces an error, so use 1.8 or below (1.3 on cluster)
+bcftools version 1.9 produces an error for the first filtering step, so use 1.8 or below (1.3 on cluster)

+Then reload version 1.9 for the next steps.

 ```bash
 #typical filtering seen in papers